A PHP Developer in The JavaScript World

 server/ # server, backend

-config.sample # a skeleton for config
+config.sample # skeleton for config

 server.js

-test/ # a running version for tests
+test/ # running version for tests

-tmp/ # a working directory for Grunt
+tmp/ # working directory for Grunt

-After reorganizing the files we have to update the paths in server.js
+After reorganizing the files we have to update the paths in server.js and index.html.
+To save some internet space, I list only the relevant lines here.

 router.use(express.static(path.join(__dirname, '../../bower_components')));